 There are 12 institutions in the Irish Prison Service (IPS), comprising 10 traditional 'closed' institutions, and 2 open centres that operate with minimal internal and perimeter security.
 The majority of female prisoners are accommodated in the purpose-built Dóchas Centre adjacent to Mountjoy Prison in Dublin and the remainder are located in a separate part of Limerick Prison.
-The overall daily average number in custody peaked at 4,108 in February 2020, before subsequently declining to an average daily low of 3,684 in September 2020 and levelling off thereafter.
-There was a decrease of 3.7% in the average daily number in custody from 2019 to 2020.
+The average number in custody in 2021 was 3,792 compared to 3,824 in 2020, a decrease of 0.8%.
+The average number of females in custody was 144, a 2.7% decrease on 2020 and the average number of males was 3,648, a decrease of 0.8% on the previous year's figure.
 The IPS estimates that approximately 70% of people come into prison with an addiction or substance abuse problem.
 In 2020, there were 325 committals (311 male and 14 female) to Irish prisons for controlled drug offences.